 |Year of ELP||Year of degree programme||Activity|

 All candidates will maintain a personal development portfolio with details of the training received, projects completed and personal development.
-At the beginning of the fourth year of your degree (or end of the third year summer internship) you will give a presentation on your ELP experience to a panel of industrial and academic assessors in which you will show clearly how you have developed leadership skills over the course of the ELP.
-A successful portfolio and presentation combined with an excellent attendance record will result in the award of an Engineering Leadership Programme Certificate, successful completion of which automatically qualifies you for the University's Degree Plus accreditation scheme and the City & Guilds Licentiatship award.
+At the beginning of the fourth year of your degree (or end of the third year summer training) you will give a presentation on your ELP experience to a panel of industrial and academic assessors in which you will show clearly how you have developed leadership skills over the course of the ELP.
+A successful portfolio and presentation combined with an excellent attendance record will result in the award of an Engineering Leadership Programme Certificate.

-In order to be shortlisted you must have achieved an average mark of 65% or above in your first semester examinations.
-In the event a large number of applications are received the application form, along with a shortlisting interview, will be used to create the final shortlist.
+The application for the 2013 entry will be announced in April 2013.
+In order to be shortlisted you must have achieved an average mark of 70% or above in your first semester examinations.
 Shortlisted candidates will be interviewed in June 2013.
 The top 10 candidates selected from this process will embark on the ELP in September 2013.

 Note: It is a condition of acceptance on to the programme that you will complete a year long internship plus a summer internship with the partner company allocated to you.
 Allocation of students to partner companies will have an element of choice however, where there is competition for a particular place the allocation will be made based on the best combined first semester results and interview ranking.
 Applicants must be prepared to travel as a number of the partner companies are based in England and other may require you to spend part of the internship overseas.